“Sorry, Dudes. My Bad.”

 “I’m sure that could be arranged.”
-Elisha maintained his stoic mask.
+Elisha kept his stoic mask carefully in place.

 “Thank God.”
-Tears of relief flowed down Duncan’s cheeks.
+Tears flowed down Duncan’s cheeks.
 “I’ll tell you, then, okay?
 I’ll tell you everything.”

 I can’t believe this.
 I really can’t believe this.
 How did I have you figured so wrong?